ohhsodead/CoD-Tracker/README.md

 ![Leaderboards](https://github.com/HerbL27/CoD-Tracker/blob/master/Screenshots/leaderboards.png?raw=true)

 ## Latest Build
-CTR 1.0
+CTR 1.0 - unreleased

 ## Supported Systems
 * Windows XP and above (Windows XP, Vista, 7, 8, 8.1, 10) using .NET 4.7.1 [Download here](https://www.microsoft.com/net/download/dotnet-framework-runtime/net471).

 ## Feedback
-Please supply as much information about the problem you are experiencing as possible.
+Please supply as much information about the problem/feature as possible.

 ## Contributing
 All contributions are welcome just send a pull request.
 It is recommended to use Visual Studio 2017 when making code changes in this project.

+## Disclaimer
+>  Call of Duty Tracker is an unofficial fan application.
+We are not affiliated with Activision.
+Activision owns everything Call of Duty related.
+All other trademarks and trade names are property of their respective owners.

 ## To-do's / Ideas:
 - Add global leaderboards window
 - Users leadboards tab (in progress)
-- Get percentage of users stats using leaderboards
+- Get percentage of users stats using leaderboards (percentiles)
 - Nicer header/menu for the top search bar
 - Active profile tab titles
 - Add filters to leadboards (Time & Gamemode)